University of Baltimore Office of Government and Public Affairs

 When does the president talk to legislators?

-The UB president talks to legislators throughout the year through on-campus visits, telephone and Annapolis visits to educate members about the University.
+The UBalt president talks to legislators throughout the year through on-campus visits, telephone and Annapolis visits to educate members about the University.
 He hosts legislator visits on campus, including campus tours and meetings with deans and faculty.

-Who represents UB to the General Assembly?
+Who represents UBalt to the General Assembly?

 The president is the University's official representative to the General Assembly.
 Anita Harewood, vice president for government and public affairs, and Suzanne Tabor, director of government relations, serve as the University's liaison to state legislators in Annapolis and as the University's federal representatives.